 Durability

 There is a huge difference between sturdy winter socks built to last for ages and flimsy constructions that won’t survive their first use.
 Manufacturers use mainly synthetic fibers such as polyester and nylon for reinforcing their constructions.
 Many popular and not-so-popular companies make socks that hold up fairly well.
 By this, we mean that good socks can last at least a couple of seasons if properly treated.
 Nevertheless, Darn Tough are still a mile ahead.
-Simply, their socks are a symbol of toughness.
+Simply, their socks such as the overall winner Darn Tough Hiker Boot Full Cushion are a symbol of toughness.

 Comfort